-• Your child will be expected to wear the correct uniform at all times.
-This is outlined in the 'Student Planner' (and can be purchased from the School Uniform dealers at Bur Juman)

-- Ensure that the school sweater is labelled with your child's name on it.
-We will not search for clothing that is not named - Ensure your child's bag is clearly labelled with their name and class written on it and ensure that it's not too big!
-Trolley bags are NOT allowed - Stud-type earrings are allowed and long hair must be tied back.
+- Your child will be expected to always wear the correct uniform.
+This can be purchased from the School Uniform dealers at Bur Juman - Ensure that the school sweater is labelled with your child's name on it.
+We will not search for clothing that is not named. - Ensure your child's bag is clearly labelled with their name and class written on it and ensure that it's not too big!
+Trolley bags are NOT allowed. - Stud-type earrings are allowed, and long hair must be tied back.
 For safety reasons no other jewellery is permitted.
-It is very easy for a child to get his or her jewellery tangled with something during play and hurt themselves or else they may lose it, break it or worse still swallow it by mistake - Avoid using different colour hair bands and clips, only black can be used or it can be bought from the uniform shop
+It is very easy for a child to get his or her jewellery tangled with something during play and hurt themselves or else they may lose it, break it or worse still swallow it by mistake. - Avoid using different colour hair bands and clips, only black can be used or it can be bought from the uniform shop.